You could be destroying the planet—one contact lens at a time.

 And that makes contact lenses a pretty major contributor to the plastic and microplastic pollution problem.

-According to a 2015 study, there’s currently somewhere between 93,000 and 236,000 metric tons of microplastic just floating around our oceans.
+According to a 2015 study, there are currently somewhere between 93,000 and 236,000 metric tons of microplastic just floating around our oceans.
 You read right.
 Tons.
 And that plastic is making its way into our food, our air, our drinking water, our bodies—and right back to our oceans in a vicious cycle.
 The toxins in plastic have been linked to everything from cancer to birth defects.
 Microplastic in our oceans is destroying more than 100,000 marine animals a year.

 And no ocean is exempt.
 From the Pacific Ocean to the Arctic Ocean, plastic pollution is rampant.